Tibet Tour with Everest Base Camp 8 Days

 One of the most well-liked and beautiful journeys in Tibet is the Tibet Tour with EBC (Everest Base Camp).
 You get an opportunity to take in the Himalayan beauty, the spiritual heart of Tibet, and the sense of adventure that comes with being at the foot of the highest peak in the world.

-Your journey to Tibet tour officially starts from Kathmandu.
-The journey takes you into Tibet after a little planning and obtaining all the necessary permits.
+Your Tibet tour officially starts in Kathmandu.
+The journey takes you into Tibet after a bit of planning and the necessary permits.
 The scenic drive takes you into beautiful valleys, untamed terrain, and quaint Tibetan settlements.
-Although the travel is lengthy, the stunning sights make every second of it worthwhile.
+Although the journey is long, the stunning sights make every second worthwhile.
 Along the drive, you will pass through various towns like Kyirung, Tingri, Gynatse, Ronbuk, Shigatse, and finally reach the destination place for sightseeing, Lhasa.
-By enjoying the view of the northern face of Mount Everest with stunning landscapes and magnificent views of peaks, the tour itself becomes joyful.
+By enjoying the northern face of Mount Everest, with stunning landscapes and magnificent views of the peaks, the tour itself becomes joyful.
 After arriving in Lhasa, you can visit different monasteries, streets, and lakes such as Potala Palace, Jokhang Temple, Barkhor Street, Sera Monastery, Sacred Yamdrok, and Drepung Monastery.
 It is a two-day sightseeing, so enjoy the time in Lhasa.
 After all the sightseeing, you will return to Kathmandu.

 There is more to a Tibet tour with Everest Base Camp than simply viewing the tallest mountain in the world.
-It’s about feeling the spirit of Tibet, getting in touch with its spiritual foundations and challenging yourself both mentally and physically while standing at the foot of Mount Everest.
-It’s an experience of a lifetime that combines the excitement of high-altitude travel with deep cultural exposure, providing a memorable trip through one of the most unique and remote regions on earth.
-So, what are you waiting for?
-Let’s start this amazing tour together!
+It is about feeling the spirit of Tibet that touch with its spiritual foundations and challenging yourself both mentally and physically while standing at the foot of Mount Everest.
+It is an experience of a lifetime that combines the excitement of high-altitude travel with deep cultural exposure, providing a memorable trip through one of the most unique and remote regions on earth.

 Trip Highlights